 Who We Are

-Old Colony Habitat for Humanity was founded in 1989 as Attleboro Area Habitat for Humanity and is a locally run affiliate of Habitat for Humanity International, a nonprofit, ecumenical Christian housing organization.
+Old Colony Habitat for Humanity was founded in 1989 as Attleboro Area Habitat for Humanity and is a locally run affiliate of Habitat for Humanity International, a nonprofit organization.
 Habitat succeeds in reintroducing into neighborhoods the most basic building block of any community – the homeowner.

 Old Colony Habitat provides resources, guidance, and hope to aspiring families.
 These families work from within their neighborhoods, creating the change we all seek, and repaying the investment that we have made in them.